Zigr/fastapi_debug_toolkit/README.md

 ---

 Debug and diagnostics toolkit for FastAPI apps based on [full-stack-fastapi-template](https://github.com/fastapi/full-stack-fastapi-template/tree/master)
 Provided as editable installable Python module.
+The is packaged with [uv](https://docs.astral.sh/uv/) package and project manager.

 ---
 ⚠️ If installed **as is** from the **current repo**, Dockerfile **changes** should be made as well.